LBCrion/sfwbar/doc/sfwbar.rst

 -GtkWidget-hexpand    specify if a widget should expand horizontally to occupy
                       available space. [true|false]
 -GtkWidget-vexpand    as above, for vertical expansion.
--GtkWidget-icon-size  *DEPRECATED* please use min-width/min-height css properties
-                      for images.
 ===================== =============

 Taskbar and pager buttons are assigned the following styles